 Errands and Thoughtful Stops

-Around 3:30pm, I left to pick up Eve and the girls.
-Before heading back home, I made a stop at Target to look for a specific coffee her mom likes.
-While I was there, something else caught my eye—a book for The Sister titled 3000 Questions About Me.
+Around 3:30 p.m., I left to pick up Eve and her children.
+Before heading back home, I made a stop at the store to look for something someone in her household likes.
+While I was there, something else caught my eye—a reflection-style book for The Sister.

 It felt like the kind of gift that wasn't about me at all.
 More like an invitation for her to reflect, to open up to herself, maybe even to parts of herself she hasn't explored yet.
 When I gave it to her, she seemed genuinely interested—and genuinely happy.